Location: Berkeley, CA

 Firm: Gensler Atlanta

-Working with Zara's in-house design team in Spain, Gensler Atlanta has been responsible for the realization of multiple North American Zara stores.
-The client relationship is ongoing today.
+Working with Zara's in-house designers in Spain, The Gensler Atlanta team has been responsible for the realization of multiple North American Zara stores.